Samsung’s new Z Series devices will help you radically reassess your phone use

 Samsung’s new flip phones – the Galaxy Z Fold3 and Galaxy Z Flip3 – are pocketable mobiles with folding touchscreens, and might just change your phone habits

 Remember when having a flip phone was a sign of social cachet?
 Samsung is hoping to restore that status with its new Z Series foldable phones, the Galaxy Z Fold3 and Galaxy Z Flip3.
+The latter is also available in a new Bespoke Edition, which can be configured online to create up to 49 different combinations.

 Original flip phones fell out of use after the arrival of the smartphone shook up phone design and set in train nearly 15 years of increasingly large black tablets that were distinguished only by highly finessed detailing, use of materials and the all-important logo.
 The search for a touchscreen that folds has occupied the innovation labs of the major manufacturers for years.
 There were concepts and proposals, but it was an obscure Chinese brand, Royole, that was first to market, with the FlexPai in 2018.